AgnesNM/Bulk_SMS/README.md

 4. Good API documentation.

 5. The ability to format the data at the database level before working with it.

+6. The status of the messages after they're sent (successful, sent and failed)

 Anyway, this very small project got me thinking a lot.
 The script I used is by no means perfect, but it's a work in progress.😄